WheresMarco/TuffTuffTime/README.md

 # TuffTuffTime
-WordPress widget that shows the current and future trainstops at a station.
+A WordPress widget that shows the current and future trainstops at a station.
 You can strip the class out and use only that if you don't like WordPress.

-TuffTuffTime is tested on PHP 5.5.14 and requires cURL.
+TuffTuffTime is tested on `PHP 5.5.14` and requires `cURL`.
 Released under the [MIT license](LICENSE).

 ## Requirements
 * You need to generate a API-key from [Trafiklab](http://www.trafiklab.se/) and